Party Quiz Mega Q: Legacy

 Party Quiz Mega Q was released on the Virtual Console in Japan on 18 December 2007.
 The soundtrack, composed by Hirofumi Murasaki, was released on the Mega Drive 25th Anniversary Album Vol.1 album in Japan in July 2014.
-It was included in the Japanese version of the Mega Drive Mini microconsole in September 2019, and two updated versions of the game with new questions, titled Party Quiz Mega Q 2022 and Party Quiz Sega Q (with Takenobu Mitsuyoshi replacing Tiger Yakuto as the host), will be included in the Japanese edition of the follow up system, the Mega Drive Mini 2, to be released on October 27, 2022.
-All three versions will support Buffalo's USB Hub.
+It was included in the Japanese version of the Mega Drive Mini microconsole in September 2019, and two updated versions of the game with new questions, titled Party Quiz Mega Q 2022 and Party Quiz Sega Q (with Takenobu Mitsuyoshi replacing Tiger Yakuto as the host), were included in the Japanese edition of the follow-up system, the Mega Drive Mini 2, released on October 27, 2022.
+All three versions support Buffalo's USB Hub.